FlippingBinaryLLC/singletonset-rs/README.md

 any data types within it.
 It ensures there is only one instance of any type, similar to a Singleton, without polluting the global scope.

+## Project Status

+This is an alpha release.
+This project is under active development for a very specific use-case.
+Even though the API is not yet stable, this package is being shared in case others find it useful or want to offer suggestions for how to overcome certain challenges.

+In this early release stage, there are inevitably going to be bugs.
+Please don't use this for anything critical yet.

+Also, the name of the crate and the data structure may change at some point.
+`SingletonSet` seemed fitting, but it is a bit long.
+Suggestions are welcome!

 ## Features

-- **Type Safety:** Ensures that only one value per type is present in the set, using Rust's type system and `std::any::TypeId`.
+- **Type Safety:** Ensures that only one value per type is present in the set at all times, using Rust's type system.
 - **Flexible Initialization:** Types that implement `Default` can be automatically initialized, or any type can be initialized from a value or closure for fully customizable initialization.
+- **Global Safety:** In contrast to global singletons, a `SingletonSet` object can be scoped as needed.

 ## Example Usage